Sunsynk 3.6 ECCO – The Ultimate Home Solar Inverter for DIY

 • Easy to work with – connectors, ports and cable management are all easily accessible through the bottom of the inverter, and the front panel opens up a wide enough entry to comfortably connect everything.
 There are safety switches for DC and AC, too.

-• Live monitoring via the app and even more flexible configurations through the web-based plant management—one of the recent features is an integration with a flexible tariff provider that lets you configure your energy import and export based on current prices.
+• Live monitoring via the app and even more flexible configurations through the web-based plant management – one of the recent features is an integration with a flexible tariff provider that lets you configure your energy import and export based on current prices.

-• Generator port input, up to 3960W—this is a hidden gem.
+• Generator port input, up to 3960W – this is a hidden gem.
 I used it to connect an additional inverter and expand my solar with another string.
 You can connect microinverters to it, too.
 If you want to diversify, you can connect a wind or hydro turbine to your inverter at that port.

 For example, I have two strings – facing east and west.
 I will add a third string by connecting it to a string inverter , and its output will go to the Sunsynk’s generator port.

-• Straightforward integration with Solar Assistant—Solar Assistant is the best monitoring application for remotely configuring your inverter.
+• Straightforward integration with Solar Assistant – Solar Assistant is the best monitoring application for remotely configuring your inverter.
 A particular highlight is the real-time stats from the inverter and batteries.
 The remote configuration I am referring to is via Solar Assistant’s MQTT integration.

 • User Manual: a surprisingly easy-to-read and understandable document.
 Anything I ever wanted to know about the inverter is documented.
 My favourite is that they use real-world examples to illustrate the information.

 • Price – for the features this inverter offers, it simply is of good value for money.
+Compare it against other options in the UK inverter directory.

 Alongside these features, the Sunsynk 3.6 ECCO offers other capabilities, such as island mode, load port output, and load shedding.
 I haven’t used them, but I am sure that if I decide to, I will be grateful that I don’t need to buy another inverter.
 Perhaps the first thing from that list I will use is the load port output.

-What I Don’t Like About the Sunsynk 3.6 ECCO?
+What I Don’t Like About the Sunsynk 3.6 ECCO

 There is not much to put on this list.
 Nevertheless, there are a few things which I can point out: